pchelkas/online_shopping_prediction/README.md

-# online_shopping_prediction
+# Online shoppers purchasing prediction

-Online shoppers purchasing prediction
+Project aims to predict whether a client makes a purchase on the platform based on his online behaviour.